spree/spree/guides/content/developer/advanced/developer_tips.md

 #### The important commands

-*spree —update* was removed in favor of Bundler.
+*spree -update* was removed in favor of Bundler.

 Before updating, you will want to ensure the installed spree gem is up-to-date by modifying *Gemfile* to match the new spree version and